AstitvaShrestha/SSD-Assignments/SQL & NOSQL Assignment/README.txt

    b.
 Advanced Weather Analytics:
       - Identifies hottest/coldest days nationwide
       - Checks for rainy conditions (query limits output to 20 because of memory issues in MongoDB 100MB only supported on local machine)
+         - Joins temperature collection to get temperature of a city on a particular date
       - Calculates 7-day moving averages for temperature trends (computes for only one city (e.g.- Mumbai) as given in the question)

 USAGE EXAMPLES: